jumpinf00l/esphome-panasonic-ac/README.md

  - ~Fix deprecation notices when compiling~ ✅ v0.2.x - Fix Deprecated Schema Warnings
  - Add activity attribute to the climate component
  - ~Set Presets as a Home Assistant style options, similar to work completed on custom fan speed to fan mode change~ ✅ v0.3.x - Presets
-   - Align presets with the Panasonic IR remote: ⚠️ ***v0.3.x - Presets - TO DO***
+   - ~Align presets with the Panasonic IR remote~
-     - Set Eco as a preset rather than a switch
+     - ~Set Eco as a preset rather than a switch~
-     - Set Quiet as a fan speed rather than a preset
+     - ~Set Quiet as a fan speed rather than a preset~
  - Incorporate fan mode and mode Select components as options under the Climate component
    - This will neaten the code up, neaten the logs up, reduce Wi-Fi/API activity, and improve performance
    - Investigate an option for adding custom names to the fan modes in the Select component in the case that the user doesn't want "1 - Diffuse" and for example wants "Diffuse" or "1" instead